-"I think, there is just one kind of folks.
+"I think, there's just one kind of folks.
 Folks"

-I used place cards (you can use these mini chalkboard place cards on Amazon.com) to write down book character names and then grouped them by how they stood in the novel such as: The Finches, The Ewells, Tom Robinson, Calpurnia, and the neighbors of Maycomb.
+I used place cards such as these mini chalkboard place cards on Amazon.com to write down book character names and then grouped them by how they stood in the novel such as: The Finches, The Ewells, Tom Robinson, Calpurnia, and the neighbors of Maycomb.
 On the drinking glasses I added stem tags with the character names from the place cards and for an extra touch I added a picture of a mockingbird I found online and printed.

 In the end, my book friends sat and ate with different folks and thus concluded my experiment.
 My goal was to open up a conversation about the folks of Maycomb County as well as (on a lighter note) shake things up at our book club dinner table.
 As Scout said, "I think, there's just one kind of folks.
 Folks"